 We have eight easy to talk with adoption counselors spread throughout the state!
 Click on the star in your area to find the counselor closest to you!

-Contact Michelle, Administrator/Hotline Operator, and she will connect you directly with the adoption counselor closest to you.
+Contact an Agency Administrator to be connected with the adoption counselor closest to you.

 Call the Adoption Hotline: 1-877-890-4673

 Monday-Friday 8 a.m. to 4:30 p.m.